 provided by Matsue City Hall

-As the hamlet’s tradition, Katae Sumitsuke Tondo celebrates a new year, using black ink — a mixture of charcoal and alcohol — to paint participants’ faces.
+As part of the hamlet’s tradition, Katae Sumitsuke Tondo celebrates a new year, using black ink — a mixture of charcoal and alcohol — to paint participants’ faces.
 It sounds eccentric, but those who smear their faces with ink during the festival are said never to have a cold and encounter maritime accidents.

 This year was the first event since the COVID-19 pandemic, which prevented the painting tradition.
 The festival’s uniqueness usually attracts many visitors yearly; even the BBC (British Broadcasting Corporation) reported on this event in 2010.
 Despite a smaller scale, participants enjoyed traditional performances this year.

-The sea surface was greenish on a chilly morning at about 5C, with leaden skies because of the cold weather from Siberia.
+The sea surface was greenish on a chilly morning at about 5 °C, with leaden skies due to cold weather from Siberia.
 While warming at the fire, descendants of the Katae Fishing Flotilla set two bamboo towers decorated with sacred festoons, the first calligraphies of the year, and pairs of pine decorations, holy items for the Japanese to hail the new year.
 The towers hoisted former Katae flotilla fishing flags, telling the neighbourhood of the coming new year.
 A local myth says the god Kunioshiwake, officially a symbol of good harvest but also of good fishing for locals, would descend through the sanctuary towers during the new year period.
 The locals would come out of their houses to say New Year’s greetings.

 Helpful Link(About the festival)